merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 That's it.
 This is the only time you have a technical problem that requires you to contact the developers.

-Following resources are at your disposal to seek help:
+The following resources are at your disposal to seek help:

 ## Google groups [non-technical]

-We have a discussion group, served by Google Groups, wherein you can ask your anvi'o related questions and receive answers via email.
+We have a discussion group, served by Google Groups, wherein you can ask your anvi'o related questions and receive answers via e-mail.
 The nice thing about this group is that all messages are archived, so everyone can benefit from past discussions.
 The answers you seek may already be out there :)

 Use [this address](https://groups.google.com/forum/#!forum/anvio/join) to join the discussion group.
 You do not need to have a GMail account to subscribe.